eng22cs0151-tech/Real-Time-Edge-Detection-Viewer/README.md

 LiveEdgeDetection

 LiveEdgeDetection is an Android document detection library built on top of OpenCV.
-It scans documents in live camera mode, allows you to adjust the crop using the detected 4 edges, and performs perspective transformation on the cropped image.
+It scans documents from camera live mode and allows you to adjust crop using the detected 4 edges and performs perspective transformation of the cropped image.

-It works best with a dark background for optimal detection.
+It works best with a dark background.

 JavaDocs

 You can browse the JavaDocs for the latest release.

-Download APK
+Download apk

-Try the sample app by downloading the APK.
+Try the sample app.

 Screenshots

-Use darker background
+Use darker bg

 Move closer